oilandsugar/ritual-dust/content/craft/tattooing.md

 ### Stencil

 A stencil is an image used as a reference while tattooing, it can be either drawn freehand with a skin-safe disposable marker or transferred on the skin with stencil paper.
 Stencil paper can be used with a thermal printer or by hand by drawing over it.
+Once the skin has been shaved and disinfected, a stencil transfer fluid is applied (I use stencil stuff for that) following it's instructions and then the stencil paper is applied to the skin and held in place until it transfers.
+For larger stencils it can be useful to dry fit it before and draw little registration marks on the skin and stencil in order to put it back to the good location.
+If the stencil isn't applied correctly it can be removed with rubbing alcohol and applied again.

 ### Lining